minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-token.md

 More sample code for the signing method can be found in our [Github Sample Code repository](https://github.com/minvws/nl-covid19-coronacheck-tester-signature-demo)

-### Governance and the digital signature of the test result
+### Governance and the digital signature of the result

 Whenever a digital signature is placed - it is the signers responsibility to ensure that this signature is placed on the right data; and that they have taken appropriate steps to ensure it is not issued or distributed in error, twice or can be 'obtained' without sufficient controls.